 For the past several years, the internet has been ringing with a new buzzword: digital twin.
 And, more recently, the term “digital twin of an organization (DTO)” has been added to the mix—as seen by Gartner’s move to add DTO to its list of top ten strategic technology trends for 2019.

-This article looks at what a digital twin really is, how to decipher true digital twins from the buzz, and where the technology is headed—especially as digital twins mature and expand in the scope.
+This article looks at what a digital twin really is, how to decipher truth from the buzz, and where the technology is headed—especially as they mature and expand in the scope.

 How Are Digital Twins Being Used?

-Now that we’ve addressed the often elusive question, what is digital twin technology?, we can now explore how digital twin technology has been used to improve business processes.
+Now that we’ve addressed the often elusive question, what is digital twin technology?, we can now explore how the technology has been used to improve business processes.
 Digital twins were traditionally used to improve the performance of single assets, such as wind turbines or jet engines.
-In recent years, however, digital twins have become more sophisticated.
+In recent years, however, they have become more sophisticated.
 Now, they connect not just one asset but rather systems of assets or even entire organizations.
-As digital twins bring together more and more assets and combine them with information about processes and people, their ability to help solve complex problems is also increasing.
+As they bring together more and more assets and combine them with information about processes and people, their ability to help solve complex problems is also increasing.

 A good example of where digital twins are being used at the organizational level is in health care.
-By creating a digital twin of a hospital, hospital administrators, doctors, and nurses can get powerful, real-time insight into patient health and workflows.
-Using sensors to monitor patients and coordinate equipment and staff, digital twins offer a better way of analyzing processes and alerting the right people at the right time when immediate action is needed.
+By digitally cloning a hospital, hospital administrators, doctors, and nurses can get powerful, real-time insight into patient health and workflows.
+Using sensors to monitor patients and coordinate equipment and staff, they offer a better way of analyzing processes and alerting the right people at the right time when immediate action is needed.

 Another place where digital twins can have a big impact at the organizational level is in commercial real estate buildings.
-Digital twins allow building operators to bring together previously unconnected systems—from security to HVAC to wayfinding systems—to gain new insights, optimize workflows, and monitor processes remotely.
-Digital twins can also be used to give occupants more control over their own workspaces and environmental conditions, thereby enhancing the tenant experience.
+They allow building operators to bring together previously unconnected systems—from security to HVAC to wayfinding systems—to gain new insights, optimize workflows, and monitor processes remotely.
+They can also be used to give occupants more control over their own workspaces and environmental conditions, thereby enhancing the tenant experience.

 The term digital twin is cropping up everywhere.
 Is it really here to stay?
 The consensus is a resounding yes.
 In fact, trends suggest that we’re on the verge of a digital twin explosion.
 Research by Gartner has found that 48 percent of organizations using IoT are also using or plan to use digital twins in 2018.
-Moreover, 50 percent of large manufacturers will have at least one digital twin initiative launched by 2020, and the number of organizations using digital twins will triple by 2022.
-In other words, digital twins are here to stay.
+Moreover, 50 percent of large manufacturers will have at least one digital twin initiative launched by 2020, and the number of organizations using them will triple by 2022.
+In other words, they’re here to stay.

-Where digital twins offer new and remarkable possibilities is at the organizational level in the built environment.
-Implementing digital twins in hospitals or commercial real estate buildings, for instance, offers the potential to create beneficial outcomes not only for building administrators or owners but also for the people inside of those buildings.
-In this way, digital twins can be used to take a people-centric approach (starting with people) then looking at problems and context, and finally adding IT systems and connected devices to try to solve big problems and create long-term value.
+Where they offer new and remarkable possibilities is at the organizational level in the built environment.
+Implementing them in hospitals or commercial real estate buildings, for instance, offers the potential to create beneficial outcomes not only for building administrators or owners but also for the people inside of those buildings.
+In this way, they can be used to take a people-centric approach (starting with people) then looking at problems and context, and finally adding IT systems and connected devices to try to solve big problems and create long-term value.

-In summary, for companies and organizations that already use IoT, digital twins are the next step along the digital journey.
-Digital twins can be used to improve efficiencies, optimize processes, detect problems before they occur, and innovate for the future.
+For companies and organizations that already use IoT, digital twins are the next step along the digital journey.
+They can be used to improve efficiencies, optimize processes, detect problems before they occur, and innovate for the future.
 If your organization is interested in producing not only better business outcomes, but also better outcomes for everyone, digital twins are worth exploring.